philipp-tailor/svelte_sidebar/README.md

 ## What it is

 This sidebar navigation for web application replicates the experience of browsing the file tree in a code editor.
-The benefit is that the user can understand the application's information achitecture (IA) at first glance, and can quickly jump between different hierarchy levels.
+The benefit is that the user can understand the application's information architecture (IA) at first glance, and can quickly jump between different hierarchy levels.
 The UI pattern goes well with complex web applications with a lot of nested routes, especially for applications where the user can create data entries (e.g. where multiple users create projects, each of which is composed of multiple screens).

 ## Features